P467121/Timing-Viewer/README.md

 ---

-## 🛠️ Installation Instructions
+## 🛠️ Installation for Source Code

+If you want to run the **RAM Timing Viewer** from the source code, you can follow the steps below.

 ### Prerequisites:

-Before running the tool, make sure you have the following libraries installed:
+Before running the tool, ensure you have the following installed:

-1. **Python 3.x** (preferably the latest stable release).
+- **Python 3.x** (preferably the latest stable release).
-2. Required Python packages:
+- Required Python libraries:
   - `customtkinter` – for the graphical user interface.
   - `wmi` – for Windows Management Instrumentation (to fetch system data).
   - `pyinstaller` – for packaging the application (if you want to compile it yourself).

-You can install the dependencies using `pip`:
+To install the dependencies, run:

 ```bash
 pip install customtkinter wmi pyinstaller